spremi/clique/README.md

 * Include custom copyright text, if enabled.
   * Useful in corporate environments.
 * Custom characters for opening & closing the comment characters.
+* Use custom licence identifier & text, if enabled.

 ## Requirements